This healthy Leftover Turkey Stew is made in a Dutch oven and packed with hearty vegetables like potatoes and carrots in a savory broth!

 - How To Make A Slurry

-- What To Serve With Healthy Turkey Stew
+- What To Serve With Leftover Turkey Stew

-- How Long Does Stew Last In The Fridge?
+- How Long Does Turkey Stew Last In The Fridge?

 What's The Difference Between A Soup And A Stew?

-Stews are generally cooked for a longer period of time over lower heat and are generally thicker.
+Stews are generally cooked for a longer period of time over lower heat and are often thicker in texture, with the consistency being more like gravy.

-The consistency of a stew is more like gravy and stews can be served over things like mashed potatoes while soups are served in a bowl.
-Stews tend to be heartier and more filling.
+A stew may be served over things like mashed potatoes or polenta while soups are often served alone in a bowl.
+Stews also tend to be heartier and more filling.

 Ingredients For Leftover Turkey Stew